 This salad is a simple variation on Amber’s Cucumber Salad, but is special enough to deserve it’s own place.
 It is simple but gorgeous, with the cucumber slices becoming almost translucent if you slice them thin enough.
 A perfect Summery day’s salad.
 Serve with some light brown bread for lunch on the terrace.

-Explore other Cucumber Salads here and here.
-You might also like our Cucumber recipes here and here.
-Or browse Salad recipes here and here.
-Check out our easy Summer recipes here and here.
+Explore other Cucumber Salads.
+You might also like all of our Cucumber recipes.
+Or browse Salad recipes.
+Check out our easy Mid Summer recipes.

 Continue reading “Mr. Well’s Translucent Cucumber Salad”